Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-As if chocolate chip cookies couldn’t get any better, along comes this exciting twist!
-These oatmeal coconut chocolate chip cookies are a combination of chocolate chip cookies, almond joy cookies, and oatmeal cookies all rolled into one!
+These oatmeal coconut chocolate chip cookies are a combination of chocolate chip cookies, almond joy cookies, and oatmeal cookies all rolled into one.
+They’re soft, buttery and bursting with coconut cookie taste plus chocolate!

 Recipe Ingredients

 You might already have most of the ingredients in your pantry.
-Here are some notes on what you’ll need to make these amazing coconut chocolate chip cookies:
+Here are some notes on what you’ll need to make these oatmeal chocolate chip coconut cookies:

 Coconut chocolate chip cookie ingredients on the counter.